Wyatt-Data/Wordle-Solver/README.md

 1. Clone the repo or download the files
 2. Open `Wordle.Rmd` in **RStudio**
-3. Update file paths if necessary
+3. Update file paths if necessary to upload wordle-La.txt
 4. Run all code chunks to load the functions and data

 ---